joinpursuit/AC_4_Web/units/react/projects/insta/insta.md

 * User follows (in other words, the accounts the user is following).
 * User followers (the accounts following the user).

 Remember - this isn't like Facebook.
-A user can follow someone that isn't following them back.
+A user can follow someone that **isn't following them back**.
 How will you manage this on the database side?
 This is not an insignificant task, and might require a little creative thinking (**Hint**: Rather than keeping track of follows in the `users` table, you might want a separate table called `follows`).

-Of course, please fully implement proper user registration and authentication, including session management, hashing and salting passwords, etc.
+Of course, please fully implement proper user **registration and authentication**, including session management, hashing and salting passwords, etc.

 ## Images